Lester Brockelhurst: Trial, sentence and execution

-While spared a murder conviction, Felton faced additional federal charges for transporting the stolen car of one Lester’s victim across state lines, from Arkansas to Tennessee.
+While spared a murder conviction, Felton faced additional federal charges for transporting the stolen car of one Lester's victim across state lines, from Arkansas to Tennessee.
 She was found guilty, and after the judge harshly admonished the jury that had acquitted her of murder, he sentenced her to the maximum term allowed for the charge, five years in prison.
 After her release, she married in 1948 and had a son in Baltimore in 1949; he died at age 16 in an automobile accident.
 After that marriage ended, she married again and became the mother of eight more children, but that marriage, too, ended in the early 1960s.
-Bernice herself lived until age 88, passing away in 2007.
+Bernice herself lived until age 88, dying in 2007.
 She was buried at Rockford, Illinois.

 Over the following months, an appeal was lodged to the Supreme Court for the commutation of Brockelhurst's sentence, but on November 30, it was promptly shot down.
 Upon hearing of the decision, Lester received the news calmly, saying that nothing he could say would help him.
 While awaiting his execution at the Tucker Unit, Brockelhurst was interviewed about yet another murder, that of an unidentified man found dead in Poughkeepsie around the time that the pair were seen in the area.

 On March 2, 1938, Brockelhurst's attorneys presented a petition, signed by two Little Rock doctors and more than 50 Galesburg residents, which claimed that Lester was mentally ill, and thus, ineligible for execution.
 Despite their last-ditch attempt, the Jefferson Circuit Court threw out the petition, thus confirming the death verdict for the final time.
 On March 18, Lester Brockelhurst was electrocuted at the Tucker Unit.
 Before being strapped to the chair, he gave a 12-minute statement, ending it with a rant about his affair with Bernice.
 His last words were reportedly the following: